National Avg. Salary

 Also, most government agencies have strict and specific requirements like, passing a background check and fingerprints examination, no criminal history and being a U.S. citizen.
 At least a year of internship work is also required under a senior corrections counselor in a prison setting.

-Highest Education Among Correctional Counselor
+Highest Education Among Correctional Counselors

 - 5.4% Doctorate